All Products

 Figure 2.
 HA architecture for a standard master-replica instance

 A standard master-replica instance runs in a master-replica architecture.
-If the HA system detects a failure on the master node, the system switches the workloads from the master node to the replica node and the replica node takes over the role of the master node.
-The original master node works as the replica node after recovery.
+If the HA system detects a failure on the master node, the system switches the workloads from the master node to the replica node and the replica node assumes the role of the master node.
+After recovery, the original master node works as the replica node.

 Figure 3.
-HA architecture for a cluster master-replica instance
+HA architecture for a multi-replica cluster instance

-In a cluster master-replica instance, data is stored on data shards.
-Each data shard consists of a master node and a replica node.
-The master node and the replica node are deployed on different machines in an HA architecture.
+On a multi-replica cluster instance, data is stored on data shards.
+Each data shard consists of a master node and multiple replica nodes.
+The master and replica nodes are deployed on different machines in an HA architecture.
 If the master node fails, the HA system performs a master-replica switchover to ensure high service availability.
-For more information about the components of a cluster instance, see Cluster master-replica instances.

 Read/write splitting architecture